luisfeliz79/TeamsBotPowerShellModule/README.md

 1. [Add an incoming webhook in Teams](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook#create-an-incoming-webhook-1)
     ```
-    Note, the Webhook Name is using facing, pick a nice name :-)
+    Note: The Webhook Name is using facing, pick a nice name :-)
     ```
 2. Install the latest version of TeamsBot from PowerShellGallery
     ```powershell